Jbleezy/BO2-Reimagined/README.md

 * Projectiles get destroyed by lava
 * Projectiles can be picked up while the weapon is not reloaded
 * Projectiles can be picked up while the player is not on the ground
+* Upgraded: increased melee damage with Galvaknuckles from 1500 to 2000

 #### Crossbow
 * Added on Origins